 Bachelor of Arts

-The B.A. degree in English provides students interested in examining literature and culture with a course of study and degree that equip them for a variety of careers and vocations, including education, marketing and sales, communications, public relations, journalism, publishing, law, business administration and more.
+The BA degree in English provides students interested in examining literature and culture with a course of study and degree that equip them for a variety of careers and vocations, including education, marketing and sales, communications, public relations, journalism, publishing, law, business administration and more.
 Students in the English program are exposed to a set of learning experiences in which increasing levels of complexity are built upon foundational learning experiences.
 The program grants students multi-disciplinary flexibility in pursuing study in one of four concentrations: writing and rhetoric, language and literature, interdisciplinary studies, and teacher certification.
 Students may also choose to minor in English.
-View English degree catalog course requirements under the School of Liberal Arts.

 English Language and Literature